michael-oneill/serverDeclaration/README.md

 ### Conveying User Agent Registered User Consent.

-There should be some standardisation on a low-entropy request header signal, which could be an existing header in widespread use like DNT, or a specific cookie name such at the IAB EU's `euconsent`.
+There should be some standardisation on a low-entropy request header signal, which could be an existing header in widespread use like DNT, or a specific cookie name such at the IAB EU's `euconsent` cookie.
 Another avenue could maybe be explored by extending the cookie "prefix" options described in "[Cookies: HTTP State Management Mechanism draft-ietf-httpbis-rfc6265bis-02](https://tools.ietf.org/html/draft-ietf-httpbis-rfc6265bis-02#page-14)".
 For example here is a way to encode a consent indication cookie:
 ```